mantidproject/mantid/docs/source/algorithms/ImggAggregateWavelengths-v1.rst

    this property will produce an error.

 This algorithm aggregates images from multiple energy bands or wavelengths into one or more output wavelength bands.
-This algorithm applies to energy selective imaging data.
+The algorithm applies to energy selective imaging data.
 It aggregates images by summing up counts, and assumes that the image pixel values represent neutron counts.

-Given an input path (directory) and an output path (directory) the algorithm with combine images from the input path and write the result into the output path.
-Two different uses are considered: neutron radiography and tomography.
+Given an input path (directory) and an output path (directory) the algorithm will combine images from the input path and write the result into the output path.
+Two different uses are considered: neutron radiography (single projection angle) and tomography (multiple projection angles).
 The image format supported is FITS (using the algorithm :ref:`algm-LoadFITS`).

 The algorithm produces its main outputs as files on disk.
 It also outputs two values: the number of projections (or angles) processed